AngelChloe/18-NoSQL-Social-Network-API/README.md

 ## Questions
-For additional questions and information, please visit my [GitHub profile](github.com/Cinderbeast/) or reach out via email at cindychynoweth@gmail.com o cindychynowreth@hotmail.com
+For additional questions and information, please visit my [GitHub profile](github.com/Cinderbeast/) or reach out via email at cindychynoweth@gmail.com or cindychynoweth@hotmail.com

 ## Authors and Acknowledgements